usdot-jpo-ode/jpo-ode/docs/UserGuide.md

 ![](images/userguide/figure1.png)

-Figure 1 - ODE System Data Producers and Consumers
+_Figure 1 - ODE System Data Producers and Consumers_

 <a name="audience"></a>

 # 4 - Audience

-This document is intended for use by the ODE client applications.
+This document is intended for use by the ODE client applications that will be interfacing with the ODE.

 <a name="glossary"></a>